SEAT León: Sales and production figures

-Since its launch in 1999, more than 2 million SEAT León cars have been produced and sold in its three generations up to the present, made in SEAT's Martorell plant and other Volkswagen Group's factories.
+Since its launch in 1999, more than 2 million SEAT León cars have been produced and sold in its three generations up to the present, made in SEAT's Martorell plant and at other Volkswagen Group factories.

 In the year 2011, the total annual retail sales number of SEAT León cars was 77,075 vehicles, while the annual production of vehicles came up to 80,736 units.

-The total production per year of SEAT/Cupra León cars, manufactured in SEAT and other Volkswagen Group's plants, is shown below :
+The total production per year of SEAT/Cupra León cars, manufactured in SEAT and other Volkswagen Group plants, is shown below :